RonnyA/ModernIdentity/docs/source/index.rst

 The program consists of two main parts

-.. tip:: Because of technical issues Deep Dive 4 to 6 was moved back 1 week.
-New sign up links ARE AVAILABLE!

 * Introduction Webinars

    For presentations and On Demand for the introduction webinar, see under :doc:`Introduction - Webinars held <intro/held-webinars>`